Fedor Emelianenko: PRIDE Heavyweight Championship

 Emelianenko was then signed to fight heavily favored Antônio Rodrigo Nogueira for Pride's Heavyweight Championship title at Pride 25 on 16 March 2003.
 Nogueira was coming off wins against Mark Coleman, Heath Herring and an upset comeback victory against Bob Sapp, as well as victory in the RINGS 2000 King of Kings Tournament, in which Emelianenko had participated.
 Nogueira was considered by many fans to be virtually unbeatable, due to his endurance and submission skills.
 Emelianenko rocked him early with punches and Nogueira pulled guard.
 Emelianenko survived Nogueira's guard, considered the most dangerous in MMA and easily defended all of Nogueira's submission attempts, dominating him for 20 minutes with a brutal ground and pound.
 The judges rendered a unanimous decision and Emelianenko became the second Pride Heavyweight Champion, a title he would never lose.

 Three months later Emelianenko embarked on his title defense.
 His first match was against former IWGP Heavyweight champion, amateur and professional wrestler Kazuyuki Fujita.
 A heavy favorite, Emelianenko was expected to make quick work of Fujita, but was caught by a right hook that stunned him.
 Badly hurt, he worked his way to a clinch, but was taken down.
 With Fujita unable to amount a significant attack, Emelianenko was able to recover.
 He worked his way up and knocked Fujita down with body kick and a punching combo.
 He then submitted Fujita at 4:17 in the first round with a rear naked choke.
 Emelianenko reminisced about it in February 2009, "Fujita is the only one who ever hit me right, and he hit hard!".

 Next came a one-sided bout against heavy underdog Gary "Big Daddy" Goodridge at Pride Total Elimination 2003.
 Emelianenko took down Goodridge after wobbling him with standing combinations, then finished him with ground and pound in the first round by referee stoppage.
 Emelianenko broke his hand in this fight, resulting in surgery.
-He has since reinjured this hand, leading to several postponed bouts.
+He subsequently reinjured this hand, leading to several postponed bouts.
 In 2011, Goodridge recalled his fight with Emelianenko; "Fedor hits so hard, I don't remember anything (from the fight).
 No one has his speed and power combo.
 He fought for 10 years at the top.
 He doesn't owe anything else to the sport."

 His next fight against New Japan professional wrestler Yuji Nagata at Inoki Bom-Ba-Ye 2003 ended the same way, with Emelianenko first knocking Nagata to the ground twice with punches.
 Emelianenko fought at this event as opposed to Shockwave 2003 on the same day due to a higher fight purse because of the competition between the Japanese television networks screening these events and K-1 Premium Dynamite!! on the same night.
 Pride then set up an interim title match between Antônio Rodrigo Nogueira and Mirko Cro Cop, which ended with Nogueira winning via second round armbar.